Azure/Mission-Critical/CONTRIBUTE.md

 The Azure Mission-Critical project is separated into **3** different repositories:

-- [Mission-Critical](/docs/README.md): contains the AlwaysOn design methodology, covering the design pattern ad approach to guide readers to defining a target AlwaysOn architecture.
+- [Mission-Critical](/docs/README.md): contains the Azure Mission-Critical design methodology, covering the design pattern ad approach to guide readers to defining a target Mission-Critical architecture.
   - Overarching topics are documented as separate markdown documents within the `/docs/` directory.

 - [Mission-Critical Online](http://github.com/azure/alwayson-foundational-online): contains the mission-critical reference implementation intended for online scenarios that are public-facing and do not require private network connectivity to a surrounding organizational technical estate.